PayNearMe Review

 Choose Paysafe if Skrill or Neteller wallet traffic shows up in your player demographics.
 50M+ captive wallet users. iGaming Fit on par with Nuvei.
 More international than US-centric.

 Pair with CoinsPaid to fill the crypto gap PayNearMe leaves.
 PayNearMe handles cash, wallets and cards on the US fiat side; CoinsPaid handles BTC, USDT, ETH on the crypto side.
-Common architecture for US iGaming operators with crypto-aware player segments.
+A common architecture for US iGaming operators with crypto-aware player segments.

 Nuvei